How to Pick Between Term vs Whole Life Insurance

 What Is Whole Life Insurance?

-Whole life insurance or permanent life insurance is a policy that covers you until you pass away.
+Whole life insurance is a type of permanent life insurance that covers you until you pass away.
 Your protection won’t expire as long as you continue to pay premiums.

 Lifelong coverage isn’t the only feature of whole life insurance.
 Most permanent policies also have a cash value component.
 This means part of your premium payment is reinvested to generate this cash value.
 You can then use this cash value as a source of funds or loan collateral whenever you need money.